trip5/EspHome-Led-PixelClock/README.md

 ## Non-HA Version

 The file [`EHLPClock.yaml`](EHLPClock.yaml) contains functions useful for using the clock as... mostly just a clock but with some power-saving functions.
+It includes all of the functions above as well as these below.

 ### Time Zone Offset